 Diabetes is known as the ‘Silent Killer’.
 Apart from causing sugar imbalance in the body, it hollows out most organs from the inside.
 The eyes and the kidneys are the organs most susceptible to damage through diabetes.
 Kidneys are vital to regulate the fluid levels in the body.
 They are also responsible for releasing hormones that control blood pressure.

 There might be many reasons why diabetes affects kidneys so negatively.
 The alteration in the blood sugar taxes the kidneys as they are responsible for spewing out waste and toxins from the body.
 While genes are definitely responsible for making you susceptible to develop kidney diseases, other factors like high blood pressure, steep glucose levels in the blood and diet too contribute significantly.

 If you have recently developed diabetes, you will not show any symptoms of kidney disease.
-For those who have developed kidney malfunction, the toxins in the body build up, and the patient feels sick, lose their appetites, have fluid retention, and can even suffer a heart failure if left untreated.
+For those who have developed kidney malfunction, the toxins in the body build-up and the patient feels sick, lose their appetite, have fluid retention and can even suffer heart failure if left untreated.